philbert/vagrant-puppet-openstack/README.md

 Additional Resources
 -------------------

-- Good, but a bit outdated, link to explain some of the typical problems you can envounter with Openstack networking
+- Good, but a bit outdated, link to explain some of the typical problems you can encounter with Openstack networking
 <http://docs.openstack.org/openstack-ops/content/network_troubleshooting.html>
 - Nice diagram about packet flow through iptables
 <http://vinojdavis.blogspot.ie/2010/04/packet-flow-diagrams.html>